xinjianzhanghao/page-api-forwarder/README.md

   - replace `GEMINI_API_KEY` with your [API key](https://aistudio.google.com/apikey)
   - replace `Input your message here` to your message
 5. Press enter then the request should go through you page function and then reach google.

+## Contributing
+You can open issues or submit your changes.

+## Support me
+If you think my work helps you, consider support me
+- ETH/USDT(ERC20): `0x414E4de402C12de27bB3412e43E3F9B0fBdEBB17`